-Unfortunately we are unable to pay for work, and we only accept previously unpublished work; this includes work published on your personal blog.
-However, If your work is declined the first time around, you’re welcome to submit more immediately after we notify you, within our reading period, of course.
+However, If your work is declined the first time around, you’re welcome to submit more immediately after we notify you, within our reading period.

-All material submitted should be based around the theme of empowering women / femme individuals who have experienced various forms of gendered abuse (sexual, emotional, physical, racial, verbal, etc), or other forms of degradation (harassment, catcalling, threats, etc).
+All material submitted should be based around the theme of empowering individuals who have experienced various forms of abuse (sexual, emotional, physical, racial, verbal, etc), or other forms of degradation (harassment, catcalling, threats, etc).
 Submissions based on other themes will be returned unread.
-You do not have to have experienced these forms of violence personally in order to submit, as long as your work aims to empower women who have.
-You also do not have to identify as female in order to submit.
+You do not have to have experienced these forms of violence personally in order to submit, as long as your work aims to empower individuals who have.
 All identities are welcome: just remember the theme.

 You may submit to more than one category!

 What we are looking for in your cover letter and bio: A simple greeting, maybe a few cool facts about yourself so we can get to know a bit about you, as well as a brief bio (50 words or fewer) including your name and any other information you think is important for us to know.
 This can include previous publication history, any prizes you’ve won, your favorite cat names, why feminism is important to you, etc.

 We ask for First North American Rights to publish.
 Following publication, all rights revert back to the writer or artist; we only ask that you grant permission for us to archive your work on our site, consider it for inclusion in possible print issues, and credit us as the place your work first appeared.